Estimated reading time: 8 minutes

 Clogged or damaged gutters can lead to rainwater overflowing, running down the walls, and collecting around your windows.
 This overflow can result in water infiltration.

-To fix this, regularly clean and maintain your gutters, removing leaves, debris, and any obstructions.
+Fix this with regular gutter cleaning and maintenance, removing leaves, debris and any obstructions.
 Repair any damaged gutter sections to ensure water is channeled away from your windows and foundation.

 Roofing Issues